ekoindia/openapi-spec/markdown/README.md

     - **initiator_id** (string / required) - Your registered mobile number (See Platform Credentials for UAT)
     - **user_code** (string) - Unique code of your registered agent/user
     - **mobile** (string / required) - The mobile number where the OTP has to be sent
-    - **intent_id** (string) - Defaults to 1.
-A numeric ID representing the intent for sending the OTP.
+    - **intent_id** (string) - A numeric ID representing the intent for sending the OTP.
 See the table above.
 Default value is 1 for mobile verification.
     - **client_ref_id** (string) - A unique ID for every API call generated at your end

 #### Sample Response (200 OK)